opening-hours/netzwolf_mirror/README.md

 This repository hosts a small subset, namely the JavaScript library for [Key:opening_hours] by Netzwolf and his HTML interface for the library.

-Note this is not maintained anymore and meant as a reference only.
+Note that this is not maintained anymore and meant as a reference only.
 Refer to https://github.com/opening-hours for ongoing development.

 [Netzwolf]: https://www.openstreetmap.org/user/Netzwolf
 [Key:opening_hours]: https://wiki.openstreetmap.org/wiki/Key:opening_hours